amarachigoodness74/authXpress/backend/README.md

 Built with a powerful Express.js backend and an intuitive React.js frontend, AuthXpress ensures a smooth user experience while prioritizing data security.
 Featuring hashed passwords, token-based authentication, and secure storage practices, it’s a production-ready solution that integrates seamlessly into any application.

 Perfect for showcasing your backend and frontend development skills, AuthXpress demonstrates your ability to create a scalable, secure, and user-friendly authentication platform.

+## Why Token-Based Authentication
+1. It is Stateless, which makes it hightly scalable because it provides Cross-Domain support
+2. Token is stored on the client but it gets verified on the server